feathersjs/docs/guides/migrating.md

 ### Configuration

-The implicit environment variable substitution in `@feathersjs/configuration` was causing subtle and hard to debug issues.
+The automatic environment variable substitution in `@feathersjs/configuration` was causing subtle and hard to debug issues.
 It has been removed to instead rely on the functionality already provided by the underlying [node-config](https://github.com/lorenwest/node-config), specifically the [Custom Environment Variable support](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).
 To use existing environment variables add the following configuration file in `config/custom-environment-variables.<json|yaml|js>` like this:

 ```json
 // config/custom-environment-variables.json